jameshaydon/lawvere/README.md

 45
 ```

-The JavaScript compiler isn't very well maintained and will just error out on the anything but the most basic features of the language.
+The JavaScript compiler isn't well maintained and will just error out on the anything but the most basic language features.

 ### Products